seanbreckenridge/ttally/README.md

-  export      export all data from a model from-json   add item by piping JSON generate    generate shell aliases merge       merge all data into one file prompt      tally an item prompt-now  tally an item (now) recent      print recently tallied items
+  export      export all data from a model from-json   add item by piping JSON generate    generate shell aliases merge       merge all data for a model into one file prompt      tally an item prompt-now  tally an item (now) recent      print recently tallied items